S4b1n3/KomplexNet/README.md

 - `--resume`: Resume from checkpoint
 - `--epochs`: Number of training epochs

-The `opts.py` file sets the hyper-parameters to the values presented in the paper.

 ## 📊 Logging

 Experiments are logged using **Weights & Biases**.
 Make sure to log in: